szilagyiabo/codinglovebot/README.md

 ```sh
 python codinglovebot.py
 ```
-If you can not any error, and see something like this: 'codinglove connected and running!' you are done.
+If you can not see any error, and printed out something like this: 'codinglove connected and running!' you are done.

 ***Now You can try this on Your Slack by sending a private message to the bot, something like this:***